zaphosting/docs/docs/scp-colored-servername.md

 import InlineVoucher from '@site/src/components/InlineVoucher';

 :::info
 For showing your server in the public server list its required to set a pastebin ID.
-You can find our guide [here](scp-pastebin.md).
+You can find our guide [Pastebin ID](scp-pastebin.md).

 The server must be turned off for changes to take effect.
 :::